Branched SL(2,Z) Duality: Nonrelativistic String Limit

 We observe that the branching of the $(p\,,q)$-space naturally follows from the occurrence of a divergence in the nonrelativistic limit.
-Physically, this can be understood as follows: For a given $\hat C^{(0)}$, certain states in the $(p,q)$-space become infinitely heavy as $\omega\to\infty$.
+Physically, this can be understood as follows: For a given $\hat C^{(0)}$, certain states in the $(p\,,q)$-space become infinitely heavy as $\omega\to\infty$.
 The $\omega \rightarrow \infty$ limit associated with the background field reparametrization \eqref{eq:TSrescal} decouples all the states with $p-q\,\Cz<0$\,.
 The $\omega \rightarrow \infty$ limit associated with the reparametrization \eqref{eq:mirrorrepar}, on the other hand, decouples all states with $p-q\,\Cz>0$.
 The surviving states are described by $S^+_\text{string}$ and $S^-_\text{string}$\,, respectively.
-Similarly, the limit of the D3-branes branches and the surviving states are described by $S_{\text{D3}}^+$ and $S_{\text{D3}}^-$, respectively.
 This limiting procedure is exemplified in Figure \ref{fig:s}.

+We note that there is a complementary but equivalent procedure where instead of taking two inequivalent limits of one action one takes one limit of two inequivalent actions.
+These actions differ from each other by the sign of the Wess-Zumino term.